Aveek-Saha/blog/content/post/electron-svelte.md

 ```

-Now we need to set up some scripts in our `package.json` and define the electron entry point.
+Now we need to set up some scripts in our `package.json` and define the Electron entry point.
 ```json
 {   ....
     "main": "main.js",